-Wealth planner Humble Lukanga’s mission: ‘Generational freedom’ for Black athletes
+Wealth manager Humble Lukanga’s mission: ‘Generational freedom’ for Black athletes

 “How do I change the curse of poverty for my family?” he recalls saying, and because this had no simple answer, the principal laughed.

 But he encouraged Lukanga to first learn how money works.
 He loaned him books by economists and investors, Napoleon Hill and Warren Buffett and Benjamin Graham, and the young man devoured their words.
-He taught himself the beginnings of a philosophy he’d someday share: principles of budgeting and positive habits; to plan for tomorrow by saving today.
+He taught himself the beginnings of a philosophy he would someday share: principles of budgeting and positive habits, to plan for tomorrow by saving today.

 Humble was in college when his mother slipped into a coma and died.
 During Humble’s flight to Uganda for her funeral, Humble’s father suffered a fatal heart attack.
-The young man landed at Entebbe International Airport to learn he’d be burying both his parents.
+The young man landed at Entebbe International Airport to learn he would be burying both his parents.

 “I’ve never seen anybody grow old,” he says now.

-With the services completed, and his parents at rest, Humble returned to the United States and the campus of the University of New Mexico.
+With the services completed and his parents at rest, Humble returned to the United States and the campus of the University of New Mexico.
 Still shocked and grieving, he went to the school library and went flipping through pages in search of peace.

-It was that same day, he says, that he opened an issue of Sports Illustrated and started an article about famous athletes who’d lost everything.
+It was that same day, he says, that he opened an issue of Sports Illustrated and started an article about famous athletes who had lost everything.

 Lukanga is finishing his story, coming up on the happy part — a house in the Hollywood Hills, a Maybach with a professional driver, a massive collection of rare wines — when his office door opens.

-“Papa?” says his 6-year-old.
+“Papa?” his 6-year-old says.
 It’s lunchtime, and the boy is asking for McDonald’s.

 “Lennon,” Lukanga says with a smile, “I’m doing an interview.”

 The boy rolls his eyes and retreats.
 Lukanga shakes his head and chuckles as the door closes.
 Among the downsides of success, no matter the back story, is that the experiences that made you strive can never be transferred.
-Lukanga can tell his sons about the mud hut, but they’ll never live in one.
+Lukanga can tell his sons about the mud hut, but they will never live in one.
 He can describe his fear of death — that this explains why he moves and talks so quickly — but neither Lennon nor newborn Honor can feel what their father does.

 If safety and comfort inspire one generation, the same things threaten to pamper and impair the next.
 It is why, rather than tell his sons the story, Lukanga plans to show them.
-In a few years, he says, he’ll buy airplane tickets and take his boys to Uganda for the first time.
-He has thought about this often, and Lukanga says they’ll stop at Lake Victoria and then a local food market.
-He’ll point out the energy, the accents, the whir of sound.
+In a few years, he says, he will buy airplane tickets and take his boys to Uganda for the first time.
+He has thought about this often, and Lukanga says they will stop at Lake Victoria and then a local food market.
+He will point out the energy, the accents, the whir of sound.

-Then they’ll go to Masaka, the village that made their father, and he’ll show them the mud hut and the graves.
+Then they will go to Masaka, the village that made their father, and he will show them the mud hut and the graves.

 “I’m Ugandan,” he says, “and I had to flee that country to make a way.
 It's something that you get used to, but it's not something that you forget.
 I left as a refugee, but I’m coming back as …”